Mattapan Line: Rapid transit conversion

-The line's longest shutdown started June 24, 2006, while the Ashmont and Mattapan stations were renovated and service was replaced by shuttle buses.
-Service was restored on December 22, 2007.
-Several of the stations have been renovated for better accessibility and modernization; all stations are now wheelchair-accessible except Valley Road, which is down a grade from the nearest road with no room for a ramp.

-Stations on the line had red signage up until the line's closure for renovation.
-When the line reopened in 2007, green signage was used at stations to indicate the line's light rail character, contrary to the MBTA's practice of color-coding signage to match the line.
-However, in 2008 the green signage was replaced with red signage to match the line's color.
+The line's longest shutdown took place from June 24, 2006, to December 22, 2007, with shuttle buses replacing streetcar service.
+A new elevated loop was built at Ashmont – part of a major reconstruction of the station – and the aging canopy at Mattapan was replaced.
+The intermediate stations were also rebuilt; all stations except Valley Road were made accessible.
+Buses again replaced service on the line from October 14–29, 2023, to allow for track work.

 The MBTA launched the Mattapan Line Transformation project in 2019, though it was largely inactive until 2022.
 The project aims to replace the PCC trolleys with light rail vehicles as the Green Line fleet turns over, restore the line's ability to operate during snowstorms, rebuild all eight stations, replace track and signals, and repair bridges.
 Rehabilitation of the existing fleet is happening at the same time, to extend trolley life a few more years until LRVs arrive.
+By 2023, work was underway on 15% design.
+The 2007-built loop at Ashmont station will be removed as part of the project.

 Route

 The line begins and ends within the city of Boston, but most of the southern half of its route is in the northern part of the neighboring town of Milton.
 It follows the right-of-way of two former Old Colony Railroad branches which had commuter rail service until the 1920s.
 Much of the route parallels the Neponset River, crossing it twice.
 The right-of-way is owned by the MBTA and has only two at-grade crossings on its 2.6 mi route.
 Between Cedar Grove and Butler stations, the line runs through the center of the Cedar Grove Cemetery.

+As of July 2023, the line operates on 6 minute headways at weekday peak hours and 12–13 minute headways at other times.